GameClay/FlightlessManicotti/README.markdown

 * [You will use const](http://gamesfromwithin.com/the-const-nazi).

 #### Naming
-* Prefix all exposed symbol names with 'gc', and an underscore between 'gc' and the symbol name. `gc_foo()`
+* Prefix all exposed symbol names with 'kl', and an underscore between 'kl' and the symbol name. `kl_foo()`

 ## Lua
 The scripting language for FlightlessManicotti is [Lua](http://www.lua.org/).